netsirkdmb/CapstoneProject/database-server/readme.md

 **Award Types Table:** [/awardTypes](https://ec2-52-42-152-172.us-west-2.compute.amazonaws.com/awardTypes)
 - get: returns all award types in the database
-- post: creates a new award types in the database
+- post: creates a new award type in the database
 - put: invalid
 - delete: deletes all award types in the database